bearcanrun/ran/docs/Testing.md

 To collect coverage information, run `yarn run test:coverage`.

 **Note**
 - RAN currently uses the Jest 21.3 beta, as it includes a [`requestAnimationFrame` polyfill](https://github.com/facebook/jest/issues/4545) that removes a related error when testing with React 16.
-Generally using a beta release is not ideal, but this issue will be watched and otherwise has no major effects on writing tests with Jest.
+Generally using a beta release is not ideal, but this issue will be watched and otherwise has no major effects on testing with Jest.

 ###Adding Enzyme###
 Install from npm